-Portfolio Managers: The Fund is jointly managed by Michael Messinger, Portfolio Manager and Principal of Redwood and Michael Cheung, Portfolio Manager and Senior Quantitative Analyst of Redwood.
+Portfolio Managers: The Fund is jointly managed by Michael Messinger, Portfolio Manager and Principal of Redwood and Michael Cheung, Portfolio Manager and Senior Quantitative Analyst of Redwood, and Richard Duff, President of Redwood.
 Messrs.
-Messinger and Cheung have managed the Fund since its inception in November 2017.
+Messinger, Cheung and Duff have managed the Fund since its inception in November 2017.